 Beyond its blissfully quiet beaches, the Golden State has more autumn than you may think.
 From the northern Shasta Cascade region all the way down to San Diego County, you’ll find nature’s paintbrush at work, turning California's autumn leaves on aspens, oaks, maples, cottonwoods, and dogwoods into glowing golds and traffic-stopping reds.

-Autumn’s show is fleeting, of course, so timing matters.
+Fall’s show is fleeting, of course, so timing matters.
 The brilliance of California autumn leaves change with the elevations, starting in the highest mountains and descending to the foothills.
-But some of the autumnfoliage also lasts well into November, after many other leaf-peeping destinations have shifted into winter mode.
+But some of the fall foliage also lasts well into November, after many other leaf-peeping destinations have shifted into winter mode.
 So pour yourself a mug of apple cider.
 Feel the crispness of the morning air.
-Grab your camera and go!
+Grab your camera, and go!
 Wind your way along California’s roads and trails to the leaf-viewing sites below, arranged according to peak times, from earliest to latest.

 —Ann Marie Brown

 Nature’s autumnal fire burns bright on the eastern side of the Sierra, where glaciers have chiselled stream-fed canyons deep into the mountainsides.
 Starting in mid-September, drive any road heading west off U.S. 395 near June Lake and Mammoth Lakes to find dense groves of quaking aspens and willows.
 Each canyon has its own charms, but the blue-ribbon fall foliage drive is the June Lake Loop (Highway 158).